”His is the sensitive interpretation of composers’ dreams.’’ Loretta K. Notareschi (composer and professor of music at Regis University, USA)

 Friday 18th June, 2021, St Bride’s, Fleet Street, London

 Donald Bousted benefitted from some excellent teaching, studying the guitar with Thomas Hartmann, the lute with Christopher Wilson and early music with Peter Holman and Ian Gammie.
 As an undergraduate his first study was lute and his specialism musical composition.
 Later, he took further guitar lessons with Antonio Albanes at the Guildhall School of Music and Oliver Hunt privately.
 He had a long-established duo with flutist Lucinda Bunce with whom he gave many recitals at venues including St John’s Smith Square, St Martin’s in the Fields and live on Classic FM.
-In 2010, after some years of minimal playing due to tendonitis, Donald returned to regular practice on the guitar.
-In 2017, he discovered the ukulele which seemed to bring many of his interests together.
-He is presently recording his first ukulele CD, ‘The New Classical Ukulele’ in which he will perform new and specially composed solo repertoire and music for ukulele and mallet instruments with American percussionist Lee Ferguson.
+In 2017, he discovered the classical ukulele and, inspired by its sound and quirkiness, it seemed to bring many of his interests together.
+His first ukulele CD, ‘The New Classical Ukulele’ was released in November 2020 and he is currently in the process of recording two more CDs.

 Early 16th Century Music originally written for renaissance guitar (played on baritone ukulele)